noobling/prof-comp/Sprint 1/UserStoriesIntermediateAcceptanceCriteria.md

 * As a user I want my personal data e.g. name, password, email to be kept safe from unauthorised parties.

+* As a user I want to be able to access the app on any of my devices because I will find this convenient.

 ## Researcher stories
 * As a researcher I want to be able to download all my patients sleep data.